SamidhaManjrekar/SCT_WD_2/README.md

-# Tic Tac Toe
+# Stopwatch

-A simple, interactive Tic Tac Toe game built using HTML, CSS, and JavaScript.
-This project demonstrates basic web development skills and provides a fun way to play the classic game of Tic Tac Toe.
+A simple, interactive stopwatch application built using HTML, CSS, and JavaScript.
+This project showcases basic web development skills and provides a user-friendly interface for tracking time with start, pause, reset, and lap functionalities.

 ## Features

-- Interactive game board
+- Start, pause, and reset the stopwatch
-- Dynamic turn indicator
+- Record lap times
-- Win and draw detection
+- Display elapsed time in hours, minutes, seconds, and milliseconds
-- Reset button to start a new game
+- Responsive and clean user interface

 ## Technologies Used